 Informal email/letter 1 – Model answer

-I'm glad you're interested in my country.
-As your friend said, I'd like us to email each other to help me improve your English.
+I’m glad you’re interested in my country.
+As your friend said, I’d like us to email each other to help me improve my English.

 Let me start by telling you a bit about myself and my family.
 My name’s Ivo and I live in Kutna Hora, which is about 45 minutes from Prague by car.
 I used to work for a medical company but now I’m learning to be a salesperson.
 In the future I want a job where I can travel for my work.
 I’ve already been to a few places in Europe but I’ve never been to an English-speaking country.

-I live at home with my parents, which is convenient, as I don't have to do much housework and my meals are cooked for me.
+I live at home with my parents, which is convenient as I don’t have to do much housework and my meals are cooked for me.
 My younger brother is studying at university.
-Although he is four years younger than me, we get on quite well.
+Although he’s four years younger than me, we get on quite well.
 We both enjoy snowboarding and music.